Raz Gal-Or

+Raz Gal-Or (רַז גַלאוֹר; 高佑思 (Gāo Yòusī); born 1994) is an Israeli internet businessman based in China.
+He attended the Canadian International School of Hong Kong, and is an alumnus of Peking University, where he studied international relations.
+He first gained media exposure in China when he got a single appearance on television.
+In July 2021, BBC News reported that Gal-Or was working as a stringer for China Global Television Network.

+Early and personal life

-Gal-Or, the son of Amir Gal-Or, originated from a community near Tel Aviv, and moved to Hong Kong at age 13; at the time Gal-Or lacked fluency in English, and he also lacked fluency in any variety of Chinese.
+Raz Gal-Or, the son of Amir Gal-Or, originated from a community near Tel Aviv, and moved to Hong Kong at age 13; at the time, he lacked fluency in English and in any variety of Chinese.
 Frank Tang of the South China Morning Post wrote that "his China journey was driven by the ambitions of his father".
-He attended the Canadian International School of Hong Kong.

-He is an alumnus of Peking University, where he studied international relations.
-He first gained media exposure in China when he got a single appearance on television.

 Tang stated that by 2017 Gal-Or was embedded in a Chinese lifestyle and that his Mandarin was "fluent".
-In July 2021, BBC News reported that Gal-Or was working as a stringer for China Global Television Network.